 The new financial support package for businesses forced to close includes one-off grants of up to £9,000 along with a discretionary fund to be administered by Dorset Council.
 This is in addition to the current Local Restrictions Support Grant (LRSG) scheme, an extension of the furlough scheme until April and a third round of funding for the self-employed.
 For more information on business support available visit: https://www.gov.uk/coronavirus/business-support

 Please remember to support those local businesses offering delivery services and takeaways in coming weeks and to shop safely whenever you shop in person.

-This has also been a difficult time for education and I would have preferred that schools did not have to close.
-I’ve been in continual dialogue with most local schools in the last week to make sure the Government knows our position and I’m grateful to parents and others who have shared their views with me.
-I am especially grateful to teachers for doing all they can to work with the latest challenges and restrictions and for continuing to care for and teach the children of key workers and those who are more vulnerable.
+I’ve been in continual dialogue with most local schools to make sure the Government knows our position and I’m grateful to parents and others who have shared their views with me.
+I am especially grateful to teachers for doing all they can to work with the latest challenges and restrictions.

 We now need to focus our efforts on pushing down our local infection rate again; as we did so successfully just a few weeks ago.
 Personal responsibility remains key and, with vaccines offering us a light at the end of the tunnel, I am hopeful this can be achieved.